jbellsey/redux-model-utils/docs/example.md

 // run the model object through a custom tool ("modelBuilder"), which whips it into shape.
-// we cache a reference to the finished model, so we can call actions from inside this module model = reduxModelUtils.modelBuilder({
+// we cache a reference to the finished model, so we can call actions from inside this module let model = modelBuilder({
       name: 'geo',
       selectors,

-    // these properties are used to build an actions object actionMap,
-    initialState,

-    // this causes two new actions to be installed (wait and stopWaiting), and a new
-    // property on the model's state called "waiting"
-    options: {
-        waitable: true
-    }
-});
+      actionMap,
+      initialState
+    }),

     // separate out the private actions, so they can only be used
     // inside this module
     privateActions = model.severPrivateActions();

 export default model;
 ```

-# View code
+## View code

 The view which uses the model is trivial.
 Note that it doesn't need to
 import `redux-model-utils`; just the relevant model.